 - Content slides cover day-of timeline, patient FAQ, and emergency procedures

-- Transitions applied to ALL slides (consistent, professional)
+- Transitions on ALL slides

-- At least ONE entrance animation is used purposefully
+- At least 1 entrance animation

-- Speaker notes present on EVERY slide
+- Speaker notes on EVERY slide

-- CARP principles are evident throughout
+- CARP principles & 6×6 rule

 - 6×6 rule followed (no text walls on slides)